Sesame Street's 50th Anniversary Celebration

 Sesame Street's 50th Anniversary Celebration is a 2019 musical television special to celebrate the 50th anniversary of Sesame Street.
-Hosted by Joseph Gordon-Levitt, the special aired on November 9, 2019, on HBO, followed by a November 17 airing on PBS.
+Hosted by Joseph Gordon-Levitt, the special aired on November 9, 2019, on HBO, followed by a November 17 airing on PBS and December 31 on tvN Movies.
 It stars the cast and Muppets of Sesame Street, including Kermit the Frog, from the past and present.
 Many retired cast members and characters reunited on the street for the first time in years since their last appearances.
 This is the final Sesame Street special to feature long-time Muppet performer Caroll Spinney, who performed Big Bird and Oscar the Grouch for 50 years as well as the cast members Emilio Delgado and Bob McGrath, who played Luis and Bob, respectively, for 45 years.

 Plot

 The special opens with Cookie Monster looking for directions to Sesame Street (and picking up cookies along the way).
 After a montage of various versions of the theme song, he arrives on Sesame Street with Joseph Gordon-Levitt who really wants to take a picture under the famous street sign but the trouble is it has gone missing.
 It is up to Elmo, Abby, Rosita and Grover to find it in time for the big photo while stopping Joseph from finding out.
 Meanwhile, Gonger is flying away on a balloon and Cookie Monster needs to get him back down for the party.
 Human cast members, Gordon, Susan, Bob, Gina, Luis, Maria, Linda, Leela and Miles return as Norah Jones sings "Welcome to the Party".
 Joseph takes a trip through Sesame Street history, bumping into some classic characters along the way, including Kermit the Frog (who sings "Bein' Green" with Elvis Costello).

 Whoopi Goldberg, Patti LaBelle, Sterling K. Brown, Itzhak Perlman, Fran Brill, Caroll Spinney and Debra Spinney all arrive to celebrate while there are musical performances from Nile Rodgers, singing "The People in Your Neighborhood" with Ernie and Grover, Solange Knowles, singing "I Remember" with Elmo, Abby, Grover and Zoe, and Meghan Trainor, singing "Count Me In" with Elmo and Abby.
 Other highlights include a medley of Sesame Street songs, Sterling learning how to eat cookies like Cookie Monster and Whoopi and Itzhak helping Ernie "Put Down the Duckie".
 The special ends with a performance of "Sing" by the whole cast, led by Patti as it turns out Big Bird and Snuffy were decorating the street sign for the big party.